Boost Your Domain Ranking: Blogging is Your Weapon22 min read

 - Interact with your followers and strangers too.

 - Share interesting and original posts

-- Make sure you have your social account(s) integrated within and linked back to within your website and content.
+- Make sure you have your social accounts integrated into your website and content.

-Follow these steps and who knows, they too could (possibly) positively impact your DA score and then you can thank us later.
+Follow these steps, and who knows, they too could positively impact your DA score.
+You can thank us later.